klukashka/Vaultx/docs/usage/auth_methods/aws.md

     logger.debug('Retrieving a vault (vaultx) client...')
     if verify_certs:
         # We use a self-signed certificate for the vault service itself, so we need to include our
-        # local ca bundle here for the underlying requests module.
+        # local ca bundle here for the underlying httpx module.
         os.environ['REQUESTS_CA_BUNDLE'] = '/etc/ssl/certs/ca-certificates.crt'
         vault_client = vaultx.Client(
             url=vault_url,